tvaneerd/today/feb28_intrinsics_extrinsics.md

 OK, so that probably isn't revolutionary.

 But here's the thing: the position of the rectangle is not an *intrinsic* property of the rectangle.
 It is an *extrinsic* property.
-In fact it is a relation between the rectangle and the rest of a layout.
+In fact it is a relation between the rectangle and a coordinate space or other objects or a layout.
 It doesn't belong as part of (just) the rectangle.

 So big deal?
 Maybe.
 Sometimes.